Amazon helps deliver crocodile-spotting drones in Australia

-SYDNEY, Sept 26 (Reuters) - An Australian maker of drones used to spot sharks near surf beaches has partnered with Amazon.com Inc and other firms to create a drone service that could protect tourists from crocodiles in holiday destinations.
+SYDNEY (Reuters) - An Australian maker of drones used to spot sharks near surf beaches has partnered with online retailer Amazon.com Inc and other firms to create a drone service that could protect tourists from crocodiles in holiday destinations.

-The project was initiated by the government of the northeastern state of Queensland after the privately-owned Ripper Group successfully used drones to identify sharks in neighbouring New South Wales.
+The project was initiated by the government of the northeastern state of Queensland after the privately-owned Ripper Group successfully used drones to identify sharks in neighboring New South Wales.

 “It gives them a second set of eyes over the top of the human element to try and make it safer for crocodiles and the humans,” Ben Trollope, the chief executive of Westpac Little Ripper drones, said in a telephone interview from Brisbane.

-The Ripper Group has also partnered with Amazon in developing the capability of the new drone service, including reducing delays in transmitting footage, Trollope added.
+The Ripper Group has partnered with Amazon unit Amazon Web Services, in developing the capability of the new drone service, including reducing delays in transmitting footage, Trollope added.

 “Amazon have been vital,” he said.
 “They’ve opened up their whole capability, which has allowed us to quickly get to somewhere that could have taken quite a long time.”